TauferLab/ANACIN-X/README.md

                 (Default 10 minutes)

-If the project is run with settings that are too small, then the communication pattern generation may end up not being non-deterministic.
+If the project is run with settings that are small, then the communication pattern generated may end up not being non-deterministic.
 A few things can be done to increase the odds of inducing non-determinism in a simulation:
 * It is good to run on a large number of processes (at least 10) and a large number of runs (at least 50) to increase the odds of non-determinism arising.
 * By running a communication pattern with multiple iterations (using the -i flag), the user can cause more non-determinism.
 This is particularly important when running the message race communication pattern.
 * Running with a small message size (using the -s flag) can increase the likelihood of non-determinism.